 No, a POA-1 form must be on file.
-The Department will only speak to a family member if he or she has been declared a POA representative on the taxpayer’s POA-1 form.
-However, if a married couple filed a joint return, the Department can speak to either spouse without a POA-1 form.
+The department will speak to a family member only if he or she has been declared a POA representative on the taxpayer’s POA-1 form.
+However, if a married couple filed a joint return, the department can speak to either spouse without a POA-1 form.

 Taxpayers can designate anyone, including family members, CPAs or attorneys, to be their POA representative.

 A company cannot be represented on the POA-1 form.
-By law, the Department can only accept an individual’s name as a POA representative.
-The Department will not accept a POA-1 form that does not have a designated POA representative from a company.
+By law, the department can accept only an individual’s name as a POA representative.
+The department will not accept a POA-1 form that does not have a designated POA representative from a company.

-There is no cost to the taxpayer or POA representative to file a POA-1 form with the Department.
+There is no cost to the taxpayer or POA representative to file a POA-1 form with the department.

 If you are listed as an authorized personal representative on the tax return, a POA-1 is not required to discuss that specific return with you.
 However, if you have additional questions outside of the tax return itself, other tax years, or other submitted forms, the POA-1 will be required.